 In a few moments the brute was within four or so yards of me, growling and showing her teeth.
-I wished myself anywhere but there, but forced myself to stand motionaim at her breast, I fired and killed her.
-The "boys" at the wagons heard the firing and came up.
-The two cubs were soon caught, at the expense of a few bites and scratches.
-We took them to camp, where they were kept for several months.
-We afterwards sold them to an American skipper.
+I wished myself anywhere but there, but forced myself to stand motionless.

 Luckily the cubs joined their dam, and she halted to notice them a moment.
 She came on a few steps, looking ugly, but halted again, then turned slowly around and followed by her cubs, made for a huge boulder twenty yards distant, and lay down behind it, as I could see by the tail tuft which protruded beyond the rock.